technology-spa/hotrock/README.md

 This repository contains files to build a **Kubernetes** Cluster in **AWS** for the purpose of storing and presenting data with an [EFK]() stack.

 The steps below will walk you through the process of building your own **EFK** stack, which will be able to ingest logs over the internet with an HTTP client (by default).
-However, any Fluentd's chart/configuration can be modified to support most methods of shipping logs.
+However, Fluentd's chart/configuration can be modified to support most methods of shipping logs.
 It is not meant to be production-ready, but to give a jumping-off point for building and maintaining your stack.

 **hotrock** requires and consumes the following resources